timcassell/ProtoPromise/Package/README.md

 }
 ```

-To listen for the progress, you first create a `Progress` instance, then pass token into the async function.
+To listen for the progress, you first create a `Progress` instance, then pass its `Token` into the async function.
 In C# 8 you can use `await using`.
 If `await using` is not available in your language version, you will need to call `DisposeAsync` on the progress instance after the operation is complete.

 ```cs
 // C# 8 with `await using`